vortex-wq/vortex-wq/README.md

 - 🔧 **SKILLS:** Python, C++, Docker, Kubernetes, CI/CD, HTML, CSS, JavaScript, MongoDB, Express JS, React, Node JS
 - 💞️ I’m looking to collaborate on Machine Learning and Full Stack projects.

+- Working on improving my github portfolio doing more open source contributions and participating in hackathons that take me to an international trip;)

 - Languages used:

+- Create languages used dashboard
+- This section reminds of the changes to be done in my portfolio

+- I am mainly interested in backend and data flow using llms and agentic ai, however I get distracted easily into other cool tech stuff like robotics and web3
+- Always open to participate in a bug bounty and learn, looking for teammates who can build together
+- Open to suggestions on ways of improvement in my
+- Always open for fundings and talks.

+- Some of the things I am working on:
+- a).
+Publishing my research paper to a top ai/ml conference as a core author
+- b).
+Getting more open source/remote opportunites
+- c).
+Exploring blockchain especially through eth hackthons